devcraft1/playground/src/javascript/articles/events.md

 1. Mouse:
    onclick
-   The event occurs when the user clicks on an element oncontextmenu
+   The event occurs when the user clicks on an element
-   User right-clicks on an element to open a context menu ondblclick
+   oncontextmenu: User right-clicks on an element to open a context menu
-   The user double-clicks on an element onmousedown
+   ondblclick: The user double-clicks on an element
-   User presses a mouse button over an element onmouseenter
+   onmousedown: User presses a mouse button over an element
-   The pointer moves onto an element onmouseleave
+   onmouseenter: The pointer moves onto an element
-   Pointer moves out of an element onmousemove
+   onmouseleave: Pointer moves out of an element
-   The pointer is moving while it is over an element onmouseover
+   onmousemove: The pointer is moving while it is over an element
-   When the pointer is moved onto an element or one of its children onmouseout
+   onmouseover: When the pointer is moved onto an element or one of its children
-   User moves the mouse pointer out of an element or one of its children onmouseup
+   onmouseout: User moves the mouse pointer out of an element or one of its children
-   The user releases a mouse button while over an element
+   onmouseup: The user releases a mouse button while over an element

 2. Keyboard:
-   onkeydown
-   When the user is pressing a key down onkeypress
+   onkeydown: When the user is pressing a key down
-   The moment the user starts pressing a key onkeyup
+   onkeypress: The moment the user starts pressing a key
-   The user releases a key
+   onkeyup: The user releases a key

 3. Frame:
-   onabort
-   The loading of a media is aborted onbeforeunload
+   onabort: The loading of a media is aborted
-   Event occurs before the document is about to be unloaded onerror
+   onbeforeunload: Event occurs before the document is about to be unloaded
-   An error occurs while loading an external file onhashchange
+   onerror: An error occurs while loading an external file
-   There have been changes to the anchor part of a URL onload
+   onhashchange: There have been changes to the anchor part of a URL onload
    When an object has loaded
    onpagehide